Improving Full Waveform Inversion in Large Model Era: Experiments

 \section{Experiments}

 In this section, we systematically evaluate the proposed large-model FWI framework.
-We begin by describing the experimental setup, including datasets, preprocessing, and training configurations.
-We then present quantitative and qualitative results, followed by a comparison of two VQGAN tokenizers and an assessment of the effectiveness of reinforcement learning.
-Finally, we examine the model’s performance on more realistic and previously unseen geological data, demonstrating its ability to generalize far beyond the training distribution.
+We first describe the experimental setup, including datasets, preprocessing, and training configurations.
+We then present quantitative and qualitative results.
+Finally, we assess performance on more realistic and previously unseen geological data, demonstrating strong generalization beyond the training distribution.
+We provide additional ablations and analyses on reinforcement learning, tokenizer design, and the effects of model capacity and data scaling in Appendix~\ref{app:RL},~\ref{app:vq}, and~\ref{app:ablation}.